 - Introduce a little competition by having another friendly dog to eat nearby.

-- Feed your dog outside for a change.
+- Feed your him outside for a change.

 - If your dog likes games or training, get him up and go through all his tricks several times a day, using fresh lean meat as a reward.

 - Take a walk in a new place.
 Mental stimulation can stimulate the appetite.
 In fact, you should try to get your pup out for a walk at least a few minutes every day even if he doesn’t really want to go at first.
 It will improve his mobility as well as his appetite.